 All day play in a bounce house area, an obstacle climbing course, arcade games, laser tag and more — Incrediplex offers a full day of fun with no end in site.
 Food, a bar, ample seating and wifi make this the perfect office while your children play.

-Monkey Joe’s (in Castleton and the Southside of Indianapolis) is a great place for kids to burn some energy while parents get things done.
+Monkey Joe’s (on the Southside of Indianapolis) is a great place for kids to burn some energy while parents get things done.
 Its ample seating area, including a little alcove with computers, invites parents to bring the office in.
 Admission to Monkey Joe’s isn’t timed, so you can stay for as long as your kids can jump.

 Bounce U is another northside favorite.
 Their 2 hour bounce sessions are usually long enough for even the most energetic kids.
 Each bounce stadium has seating off the to side for parents to watch tv, read or work.
 Free wifi is available!

-The two Skyzone locations (in Plainfield and Fishers) are a great options, especially for older kids.
+The three Skyzone locations (in Plainfield, Southport and Fishers) are a great options, especially for older kids.
 Referees (employees) man every trampoline station, which makes the environment pretty safe.
-Kids can go off and jump, while parents log onto the free wi-fi during their boun
+Kids can go off and jump, while parents log onto the free wi-fi.

 The Outdoor Parks